loveencounterflow/coffeelibre/README.md

   * `UnoRuntime`
   * `GLOBAL` (not shown here)

-  are not part of standard JavaScript.
-Why the OOo folks chose to distribute their custom facilities in no less than four different objects i have no clue.
+  are not part of standard JavaScript (why the OOo folks chose to distribute their custom facilities in no
+    less than four different objects i have no clue).

 #### XXXXXXXXX